 Indraloka provides “heaven on earth” for farm animals that have nowhere else to turn.
 We inform, inspire, and empower the community, especially children, on ways in which we can better care for ourselves and the environment while helping animals in need.
 We advocate for a kind and compassionate lifestyle that protects animals, the earth, and our own health.

 health, and released them back into the wild.
 As soon as she was old enough, Indra began volunteering with various rescue groups.
 Over the years, she saw a recurring problem: certain animals, due to medical or behavioral issues, were often unnecessarily euthanized due to lack of an appropriate home, even when they could have lived a long and happy life.
 Indra founded the sanctuary for these animals.
 It soon became clear that the animals in most need were farm animals.
 There are many places for dogs, cats, and horses to turn, however, what happens to pigs, cows, chickens, or turkeys removed from farms for cruelty?
 Thus, Indraloka turned its primary focus to farm animals, although we continue to provide a safe haven for animals of all species.
 Today, Indraloka is one of few farm animal and all species sanctuaries, with nearly 300 animals in our care.

 Since being founded in 2005, Indraloka Animal Sanctuary has rescued and cared for over 1,000 animals through their natural lives, while placing thousands more in homes and sanctuaries.
-We are accredited by the Global Federation of Animal Sanctuaries, an accomplishment achieved by only five farmed animal sanctuaries in the world.
+We are accredited by both the Global Federation of Animal Sanctuaries and the American Sanctuary Association and are the sole farm animal sanctuary to hold both accreditations.
 Our accreditation status provides a clear and trusted means for public, donors, and government agencies to recognize Indraloka Animal Sanctuary as an exceptional sanctuary.